|Unit||Mil. AUD, SA|

 |Real Retail Sales||2021 Q2||87,049||86,391||Mil.
 Ch.
 FY 2019 AUD, SA||Quarterly|

-For Australia, estimates of the value of turnover of "retail trade" for businesses classified by industry, and by state and territory.
-Trend, seasonally adjusted and original estimates are included for industry groups and states and Australia in current-price terms.
+For Australia, survey-based estimates of the value of turnover of "retail trade" for businesses classified by industry and by geo (state and territory), with three analytic variants (trend, seasonally adjusted and original).

 Estimates of turnover are compiled from the monthly Retail Business Survey.
 About 500 'large' businesses are included in the survey every month, while a sample of about 2,700 'smaller' businesses is selected.
 The Survey is conducted monthly primarily by telephone interview although a small number of questionnaires are mailed to businesses.